ursulahackett/ursulahackett.github.io/content/about/_index.md

       title: '📚 About me'
       subtitle: ''
       text: |-
         I am a Reader in Politics at Royal Holloway, University of London.
+From September 1 I will be Churchill Associate Professor in U.S. Politics at the Rothermere American Institute and The Queen's College, University of Oxford.
 I specialise in the study of public policymaking and litigation in the United States, with a particular focus on religion, race, and education.
 My work fits broadly within the American Political Development (APD) tradition.
 I am currently working on a book on the politics of redistricting and how state legislators anticipate and seek to forestall legal challenges.

         My award-winning book *America's Voucher Politics* is out with Cambridge University Press, and my study skills book *Brilliant Essays* is published by Bloomsbury in the Study Skills series.